 How much to pay and when

 This section shows a breakdown of your due payments for your current annual charge.
-It does not include any money you still owe from previous years' Council Tax.
+Your ‘yearly charge’ bill does not include any money you may still owe for Council Tax from previous years.

 13. the date and amount of each instalment.